rampatra/animatescroll.js/README.md

     element

 element : The element in which you want this plugin to work.
 Default is "body".
 (Accepts any jQuery/CSS selector)

+Added in v1.0.7

+2 more options:

+    onScrollStart
+    onScrollEnd

+onScrollStart : A function to be called before scrolling starts

+onScrollEnd : A function to be called after the scrolling ends completely with animations

 Easing Effects
 --------------